xbmc/repo-scripts/script.grab.fanart/README.txt

 Window Properties:

 Currently the service part of this addon will update Home window properties that can be used by skinners.
-These properties are refreshed according to the "refresh" interval.
+The fanart properties are refreshed according to the "refresh" interval.

+script.grab.fanart.Ready - this property is empty until the service has initialized the array of fanart files.
+It then holds a value of "true".
+Useful if you skinners want to delay something until the service has started cycling images.
+Example of use would be: !IsEmpty(Window(Home).Property(script.grab.fanart.Ready))

 script.grab.fanart.Global.Title - the title of a random music or video file, 30% chance music, 30% TV, 40% movie script.grab.fanart.Global.FanArt - path to the fanart image for this media